 \subsubsection{Initial data}

-The combinatorial definition of the scattering diagram $S(\fD^{\iin}_{u,v})$ involves some very simple initial data, and then some completely algorithmic completion which guarantees its consistency.
-Once we know that the scattering diagram $\fD^{\PP^2}_{u,v}$ is consistent, it is enough to show that it has in some sense the same initial data as $S(\fD^{\iin})_{u,v}$ in order to conclude the equality $\fD^{\PP^2}_{u,v}=S(\fD^{\iin}_{u,v})$ which is the statement of Theorem \ref{main_thm}.
+The combinatorial definition of the scattering diagram $S(\fD^{\iin}_{u,v})$ involves very simple initial data, and then a completely algorithmic completion which guarantees its consistency.
+Once we know that the scattering diagram $\fD^{\PP^2}_{u,v}$ is consistent, it is enough to show that it has the same initial data as $S(\fD^{\iin}_{u,v})$ in order to conclude the equality $\fD^{\PP^2}_{u,v}=S(\fD^{\iin}_{u,v})$ which is the statement of Theorem \ref{main_thm}.